telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/use-ctrl-mouse-wheel-zoom.md

 ---
-title: Use Ctrl+Mouse Wheel to Zoom
+title: Zoom on Ctrl Keypress Only
-page_title: Use Ctrl+Mouse Wheel to Zoom   | Kendo UI Diagram
+page_title: Zoom on Crtl Keypress Only | Kendo UI Diagram
-description: "Learn how to zoom Kendo UI Diagram widget with Ctrl+Mouse wheel."
+description: "Learn how to zoom the Kendo UI Diagram widget in and out by using the Ctrl key and the mouse wheel functionality."
 slug: howto_ctrlmousewheeltozoom_diagram
 ---

-# Use Ctrl+Mouse Wheel to Zoom
+# Zoom on Ctrl Keypress Only

-The example below demonstrates how to setup Kendo UI Diagram to allow zooming only when `Ctrl` key is pressed.
+The example below demonstrates how to set up the Kendo UI Diagram to allow zooming in and out only when the `Ctrl` key is pressed.

 ###### Example